5 Easy Reasons for a Pending Economic Slowdown

 The Consumer Price Index (CPI), another measure of inflation, which is heavily influenced by housing or shelter.
 This accounted for one-third of the inflation.
 This is not hard to see, is it?
 In New England, anecdotally the Boston area is the winner.
 That is, of course, unless you want something on the water.

-Keep in mind, the PCE excludes energy and food prices in their calculation.
-This is because these prices are volatile.
-Roger that.
+The Fed often focuses on core PCE, which excludes energy and food prices because they tend to be volatile.
 I am not sure what it is like for you, but we eat, drive and heat or cool our house.
 Just saying.

 5)Consumer Confidence

 The Consumer Confidence Index (CCI), which measures how optimistic or pessimistic consumers are, is issued by The Conference Board.
-This index fell 7.0 points from 105.3 to 98.3 in February 2025.
+This index increased marginally from 91.0 to 91.8 in March 2026.
 For historical perspective, the CCI hit a low in April 2020 of 85.7.
 This was an outcome of the beginning of the COVID-19 pandemic.
 Conversely, the CCI reached a high in June of 2021 of 128.9 as the economy was beginning to recover from the pandemic.

 Then in mid-1994 there was a small start-up company formed in Bellevue; Washington called Cadabra.
 I am sorry, you might not recognize the name.
 They had a name change five months later.
 The new name is: